 Do NOT miss my tips for using a style subscription service.
 I think you do have to get into a groove and this post on Plus Size Clothing Box Subscription Reviews gives some awesome and helpful tips (no matter your size).

 Did you know that Stitch Fix has lots of options?
-There’s Stitch Fix Maternity?
+There’s even Stitch Fix Maternity Wear?
 Click here to learn more

 I am posting these reviews in reverse-chronological order…. with the newest reviews at the top — just so you know. 🙂

-**You may hear in my videos that Stitch Fix will waive your styling fee — and I’m sad to say I don’t think that’s true right now — but you CAN apply the styling fee to whatever is in your box, and I bet you’ll love at least one thing — so it ends up BEING free that way… just FYI**
+**You may hear in my videos that Stitch Fix will waive your stylist fee — and I’m sad to say I don’t think that’s true right now — but you CAN apply the styling fee to whatever is in your box, and I bet you’ll love at least one thing — so it ends up BEING free that way… just FYI**